Gratitude is more than a buzzword. It’s a habit and practice that may change your perception of well-being.

 Feeling overwhelmed?
 Do you sometimes feel like you just can’t catch a break?
 You know — the truck cuts you off, you get negative feedback from your boss, you can’t get the grocery item you need because it’s never on the store shelf?

-Sure, we all do this a little, but doing it a lot can lead to depression1, which is linked to poor heart health, more inflammation, and even a weaker immune system.2 Yikes!
+Do you sometimes feel negative and cynical?
+Sure, we all do.
+But a lot can lead to depression — which is linked to poor heart health, including inflammation and a weak immune system.
+Yikes!

 Write these down before you go to bed or share them around the dinner table.
-In five minutes, you can practice gratitude from the HEART.
+In five minutes, you can practice gratitude from the heart.

 1. Health: What did your body do for you today?

 You take about 8 million breaths per year, based on 15-16 breaths per minute.
 Your feet can take you up a mountain; your arms can hold someone you love.
 Take a minute to marvel at the finely tuned machinery of your body and thank yourself for the steps you take every day to keep it safe and healthy.

 2. Eat: What did you feed your body to nourish yourself today?

 Was it an old favorite, something you made or something new and different?
 If you eat three meals a day, you’ll eat about a thousand meals this year.
 Take a minute to savor an especially yummy meal.
 And check out some healthy options on the AHA’s recipe hub.

 3. Activity: What did you enjoy doing today?

 Did you give it your all when exercising today, or find a quiet moment while sitting in traffic to reflect?
 Take a minute to think back on one particularly awesome moment.